Skip to:

 Co-authors: Yong, A.

 • Law Society Association Conference.
 (Conference) Online (2021).
-Panel Member.
-Invited speaker.
+Panel Member Invited speaker.

 Paper: Guidance Drafting During a Pandemic